-TCL’s R625 is an excellent example of a quality TV within a very affordable budget range.
-Featuring low input lag, convenient Roku TV interface, decent motion handling, and contrast, this device holds a number of excellent features that make it a worthy choice.
+The Sony X900H/XH9005 is an excellent example of a quality TV within an affordable budget range.
+Featuring low input lag, a convenient Android TV interface, decent motion handling, and contrast, this device holds a number of excellent features that make it a worthy choice.
 There do remain some issues with the viewing angles and the grey uniformity.
 That should not deter most gamers from considering the many positives of this one, though.

 - Very low input lag with game mode turned on.